Internet-Draft OAuth Mission Child Delegation August 2026

 12. Relationship to Expansion

 Mission Expansion [I-D.draft-mcguinness-oauth-mission-expansion] creates a successor Mission that replaces a predecessor for a broader task.
-Child Mission Delegation creates a dependent Mission for a child actor with narrower authority.
+Mission Child Delegation creates a dependent Mission for a child actor with narrower authority.
 Expansion widens by fresh approval; Child Missions attenuate within parent authority.
-The two MUST NOT be conflated.
+The two operations are distinct.

 A Child Mission MAY be expanded, but only within the parent's authority: a successor Child Mission MUST remain a strict subset of the Parent Mission's Authority Set (Section 8.1) and keeps the same parent.
 Expanding a Child Mission beyond its parent requires expanding the parent first.
 Re-creation of children after a parent is expanded, and re-parenting a Child Mission to a different parent, are deferred work.